hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015
 ```

-Y﻿ou can execute the query by using some metric, e.g., *kube_pod_start_time*:
+Y﻿ou can execute the query by using some metrics, e.g., *kube_pod_start_time*:

 ![](/img/prometheus.png)

-#### Access Grafana dashboard
+#### Access Grafana

-T﻿he Grafana dashboard can be accessed by pointing the browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10016*.
+Grafana can be accessed by pointing the browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10016*.
 The URL and the admin password can be extracted by the following commands:

 ```markdown
 $ kubectl get service/grafana-dashboard -n monitoring -o jsonpath='{.metadata.annotations.hpecp-internal-gateway/80}'